wp-plugins/comprehensive-google-map-plugin/readme.txt

 = 7.0.24 =
 * Reverted v7.0.23 to version v7.0.22.
 Errors appeared in Safari on iOS (can't display the page) and IE7 and IE8 (permission denied)
+* Powered by message now is disabled by default

 = 7.0.23 =
 * Bug: HTML tags were not stripped from marker location and description when using short code builder